This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Keep them in an airtight container at room temperature for up to 5 days.
+Store in an airtight container at room temperature for up to 4 days.
+For longer storage, freeze for up to 2 months.

 Ways To Use Leftover Ingredients